thearvee/tpn-subnet/README.md

 ├── tpn_coldkey # This directory name is how btcli knows the name of your coldkey │   ├── coldkeypub.txt # This file contains your public coldkey, NOT THE PRIVATE KEY, the miner machine does not need the private key
 |   └── hotkeys # This directory contains the private keys of your hotkeys
-|       ├── hotkey # This file contains the private key of your hotkey in json format
+|       ├── tpn_hotkey # This file contains the private key of your hotkey in json format
 ```

 If you want to generate new keys, execute the following commands: